Israel Aerospace Industries

 IAI designs, develops, produces and maintains civil aircraft, drones, fighter aircraft, missile, avionics, and space-based systems.

-Although IAI's main focus is engineering, aviation and high-tech electronics, it also manufactures military systems for ground and naval forces.
-Many of these products are specially suited for the Israel Defense Forces (IDF) needs, while others are also marketed to foreign militaries.
+IAI's main focus is engineering, aviation and high-tech electronics, though it also manufactures military systems for ground and naval forces.
+Many of these products are centered on the core needs of the Israel Defense Forces (IDF).
+Other offerings are marketed to numerous foreign militaries.

 History

 Israel Aerospace Industries was founded in 1953 as Bedek Aviation Company under the initiative of Shimon Peres, then director general of the Ministry of Defense, in order to maintain Israel Defense Forces aircraft.
 The company originally had 70 employees and recruited American born aviation expert Al Schwimmer as the company's founder and first president.

 First aircraft manufacturing

-In 1959 Bedek began manufacturing its first aircraft, a V-tailed twinjet trainer of French design, the Fouga CM.170 Magister, locally called Tzukit (Monticola).
+In 1959 Bedek began manufacturing its first aircraft, a V-tailed twinjet trainer of French design, the Fouga CM.170 Magister, locally called Tzukit (monticola).
 The Tzukit became the Israeli Air Force principal trainer for 50 years.
 The IAI Tzukit was also used in the 1967 Six-Day War by 147 Squadron as a close support aircraft, attacking targets on the Egyptian front during the first day of the war, when Israel's more capable combat aircraft were deployed against Arab air bases and aircraft.
 They were then deployed against Jordanian forces, including armour, on the West Bank.
 The Magister proved effective at the close-support mission albeit with heavy casualties, with six being lost.

 The first aircraft to be fully designed and built by IAI, the IAI Arava short take-off and landing transport aircraft, first flew in 1969 after three years of development.